UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/05/index.md

 ## Channels

-Up to this point, to be able to share peripherals across multiple tasks, we have been using global `Mutex`s or passing them directly as parameters to the tasks.
+Up to this point, to be able to share peripherals or data across multiple tasks, we have been using global `Mutex`s or passing them directly as parameters to the tasks.
 But there are other, more convenient ways to send data to and from tasks.
 Instead of having to make global, static variables that are shared by tasks, we could choose to only send the information that we need from one task to another.
 To achieve this, we can use *channels*.

 **Channels** allow a unidirectional flow of information between two endpoints: the *Sender* and the *Receiver*.
 The sender sends a value through the channel, and the receiver receives this value once it is ready to do so.
 Until it is ready, the data will be stored inside a queue.
 Channels in Embassy are *Multiple Producer, Multiple Consumer*, which means that we can have a channel associated with multiple senders and multiple receivers.